Is the word “Marijuana” Racist?

 Social equity partnerships offer a shortcut solution that often ends up not benefitting the original license holder.
-Many times they are marginalized and excluded from decision making.
-This does insidious harm and an obvious example of systemic racism in the cannabis industry.
+Many times they are marginalized and excluded from decision-making.
+This does insidious harm and is an obvious example of systemic racism in the cannabis industry.
 The goal of the programs is to provide a leg up to communities who have been under the thumb and knee of the patriarchy.
 It’s a no-win situation that doesn’t appear to be changing soon.

-Real Life Experience in Cannabis: Beyond the Pander
+Real-Life Experience in Cannabis: Beyond the Pander

 I’ve worked at several cannabis companies over the years, all of which are vertically integrated.
 There are jobs in sales to administration to labs and cultivation facilities.
 In 6 years, I’ve never seen more than 1 or 2 people of color in these businesses.
 One person who I got to know came to me after they resigned.
 I asked why they were leaving.